LaunchCodeEducation/web-fundamentals/assignments/user-signup/README.md

 ## Project Setup

 To get started on this assignment, first create a repo (local and remote) called `user-signup` and then activate your virtual environment using `source activate flask-env`.
-If you need reminders on how to set up a new repository, review the instuctions for [Web Caesar](../web-caesar/#git-repository-setup).
+If you need reminders on how to set up a new repository, review the instructions for [Web Caesar](../web-caesar/#git-repository-setup).

 Next, get your project file structure set up by adding a `main.py` file and adding a directory for the template files you will make below.